ethanrowe5379/Brightsolid_Project/README.md

 ### Summary of Conversation:
 Daniel & John
-	- yesterday john and I worked on the formating.
+	- Yesterday john and I worked on the formating.
 	- Fixed the data so now the date formatting is correct.
 	- Fixed the way we create exceptions by changing the SQL statement so now that works.
 	- Added the log out button but doesn't look pretty but that will be with the final version.
 	- Plans for today is writting stuff for the report and combining our stuff with Jamie and DJ's newest version.
-	- didn't have any issues yesterday
+	- Didn't have any issues yesterday

 DJ & Jamie
 	- Yesterday we continued work on the dashboard.